FairChan/Hotel-FrontDesk-System-In-AIT103/README.md

   python (the path of the chatbot.py)

-  streamlit (the path of the Hotel.py)
+  streamlit run (the path of the Hotel.py)